YichaoOU/uditas_opt/README.md

 6. For unmapped reads,  `extract_unmapped_reads_amplicons` -> `analyze_alignments_genome_global` to identify mis-priming.
 Not sure why do they use global mapping.

-7. Summary of everything is in this file `results_combined_detailed.xlsx`
+7. Summary of everything is in this file `results_summary_pivot.xlsx`